 - Robert Rules of Order and Parliamentary Produces

 Please fill out the application below to be considered for the SCPLA program.
 Applications are accepted on a rolling basis.
 Interviews will be conducted for each SCPLA cohort.
 The first cohort is expected to be selected by July 1, 2023, with programming beginning in late July or August.

-“It’s my privilege to guide and empower aspiring public servants who are dedicated to preserving our health and environment in South Carolina.
+“It’s my privilege to guide and empower aspiring public servants who are dedicated to all South Carolinians.
 We believe in the crucial role that local boards and commissions play in safeguarding our communities, and we equip our participants with the knowledge and skills needed to make a meaningful impact.
 We strive to ensure their success in seeking appointments to these influential bodies, guiding them in navigating the complexities of public service.
 Together, we can cultivate effective members who will protect our health, environment, and the well-being of future generations.”